mazexiaozhoulu/Leetcode-/lintcode.52 · Next Permutation.md

         #c: swap i&j

-        #d:sort th numbers which behind the i
+        #d: sort th numbers which behind the i

+        #e: dealing with the whole increase list or whole same number list

         # attention: